unlock-protocol/docs/docs/governance/unlock-dao-tokens.md

 The protocol aims at being governed by its implementers and users.
 As such, it automatically distributes UDT tokens on every _purchase_ of a membership, on applicable networks.
 When making a key purchase, the application sending the transaction can optionally add a `referrer` address to its transaction.
 This address will receive UDT, if applicable.

-> Example: Alice has deployed a lock (memvership contract).
+> Example: Alice has deployed a lock (membership contract).
 Bob wants to purchase membership key from that lock.
 Bob uses an application created by Carol.
 The application will prompt Bob to submit a transaction through their wallet.
 This transaction has been constructed by Carol's application and Carol includes an address of hers as the `referrer`.
 After the transaction, Alice will receive the price of the membership paid by Bob, Bob will receive a membership NFT from Alice's contract and Carol will receive UDT tokens to join the protocol's governance.

 ### Reward